scalecraft-dev/dagctl/README.md

 ### 4. Use SQLMesh

-Just run SQLMesh normally!
-The state connection is handled automatically:
+Run SQLMesh normally.
+The state connection is handled for you:

 ```bash
 sqlmesh plan